MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 ### Change where Direct Routing phone numbers are managed

-To change where a Direct Routing phone number is managed, you need to remove the phone number from the msRTCSIP-Line attribute on the user or resouce account in the on-premises Active Directory.
+To change where a Direct Routing phone number is managed, you need to remove the phone number from the msRTCSIP-Line attribute on the user or resource account in the on-premises Active Directory.

 For more information, see [Clear Skype for Business attributes for all on-premises users in Active Directory](/skypeforbusiness/hybrid/cloud-consolidation-managing-attributes#method-2---clear-skype-for-business-attributes-for-all-on-premises-users-in-active-directory.md).
 Note that the phone number needs to be re-assigned to the user or resource account in Microsoft 365.